 The Downers Grove Public Library Land Acknowledgment is a living statement resulting from conversations and collaboration with Native organizations and individuals.
 We welcome everyone in the Downers Grove community and worldwide to engage in ongoing dialogue around the important issues discussed in this document, which may be refined as we continue to grow as an organization.

 As a public institution that provides access to resources and information for lifelong learning, it is the library’s responsibility to acknowledge the historical context of the land we use, to promote dialogue and connection across cultures, and to recognize and promote the recognition of the truthful history of our community and country.
-This land acknowledgment was adopted and approved on 8/25/2021.
+This land acknowledgment was adopted on 8/25/2021, and updated and approved on 8/23/2023.

 We acknowledge that the Downers Grove Public Library sits on the unceded, traditional, and ancestral homelands of Native peoples.
 We honor with gratitude the land itself and the Indigenous peoples who have been caretakers of the land throughout generations, past and present.
 We invite you to learn more about the genocide and forced displacement by non-Native settlers, and the ongoing injustices against Native peoples.